The Trust Board has overall responsibility for our performance and the way we deliver healthcare, manage our finances and improve services.

 (voting Board member)

-A qualified accountant, Jo has held a number of board level roles in the NHS including at the Homerton University NHS Foundation Trust, Oxford Radcliffe Hospitals NHS Foundation Trust, NHS London’s Provider Agency and he was also Head of Compliance at Monitor, having spent the first 12 years of his career at KPMG.
+A qualified accountant, Jo brings extensive experience from a range of senior roles across the NHS.
+His previous positions include board-level roles at Homerton University NHS Foundation Trust and Oxford Radcliffe Hospitals NHS Foundation Trust, as well as senior leadership positions at NHS London’s Provider Agency.
+He also served as Head of Compliance at Monitor, following the first 12 years of his career at KPMG.

 (voting Board member)